dusanmitrovic-dev/xof-calculator-admin-database-server/README.md

     npm start
     ```

 The server will start on the port specified in your `.env` file (default is 5000).
+Default URL: `http://localhost:5000`

 ## API Endpoints